-- 3.16 The Plan's evidence base shows that the only purpose which is fulfilled by this wider parcel is "safeguarding against encroachment".
-This purpose is aimed at halting the gradual advancement of the urbanised area into the countryside- which is a fundamental purpose of this urban restraint policy tool. - 3.17 Clearly, once WMI is released as proposed, that encroachment will already have occurred in the vicinity of the subject sites, and Bericote's omission sites will no longer perform that role. - 3.18 It seems clear, therefore, that- once the WMI site is removed from the Green Belt- Bericote's sites will no longer perform any Green Belt purpose.
-The Green Belt study does not review the retained Green Belt following the draft allocations.
-Therefore, we have offered our view on the performance of Bericote's sites, post deletion of the WMI site, in the table below:
+- 3.20 The Plan's evidence base shows that the only purpose which is fulfilled by this wider parcel is "safeguarding against encroachment".
+This purpose is aimed at halting the gradual advancement of the urbanised area into the countryside- which is a fundamental purpose of the Green Belt. - 3.21 Clearly, once WMI is developed, that encroachment will already have occurred in the vicinity of the subject sites, and Bericote's omission sites will no longer perform that role.
+They will simply be a gap in the middle of an Industrial Estate.